 - The flour is beige-gray in color.

-- It doesn’t smell like banana, but it does have a bit of a banana flavor.
+- Even though it doesn’t smell like banana, it does have a bit of a banana flavor.

 - It’s very powdery and will disperse everywhere, so be careful when opening the container and measuring it out for use.

-- It blends well into smoothies — add a bit of extra liquid to avoid too much thickness.
+- Banana flour blends well into smoothies.
+Simply add a bit of extra liquid to avoid too much thickness.

-What does the green banana flour batter look like?
+What does the banana flour batter look like?

 More gluten free bread recipes: